The Man Who Wouldn't Get Up and Other Stories

-The Man Who Wouldn't Get Up: And Other Stories is the first collection of short stories by David Lodge.
+The Man Who Wouldn't Get Up and Other Stories is the first collection of short stories by David Lodge.

-The collection was initially published in 1995 by the Zurich-based publisher Haffmans Verlag entitled Sommergeschichten – Wintermärchen (Summer Stories - Winter Tales) then in 1998 a limited edition was published by his friend Tom Rosenthal by Bridgewater Press, entitled The Man Who Wouldn't Get Up: And Other Stories: a more engaging title.
+The collection was initially published in 1995 by the Zurich-based publisher Haffmans Verlag entitled Sommergeschichten – Wintermärchen (Summer Stories - Winter Tales) then in 1998 a limited edition was published by his friend Tom Rosenthal at Bridgewater Press, entitled The Man Who Wouldn't Get Up and Other Stories: a more engaging title.
 The collection contained six stories.
 In 2016 two further stories were added as were the Foreword, Afterword and 'Hommage to David Lodge' by Philippine Hamen.